drola/jvm-exercises/README.md

 This repository contains exercises I'm doing with JVM based languages.

-The goal is to implement as much different algorithms as possible.
+The goal is to implement as many different algorithms as possible.

 Languages